 Dussehra is one of the year’s most important Hindu holidays © SoumenNath/iStock/Thinkstock

-Diwali isn’t the only festival to captivate both locals and visitors during the month of October, however.
+Diwali isn’t the only festival to captivate both locals and visitors during in India in October, however.
 Dussehra is another major Hindu holiday that falls in the autumn.
 Held generally during harvest time, Dussehra has broad religious significance, but particularly honours the moment in the Ramayana during which the evil demon Ravana is slayed.

 This year, Dussehra falls on 3rd October, and one of the best places to see it celebrated is the state of West Bengal (the holiday is generally local to the north of the country).
 Expect to discover re-enactments and performances that depict scenes from the life of Rama, with dancing and general revelry to follow.